thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 Vehicle Age                        6    0.000500
 Insurance Duration                 1    0.000083
 ```

+**Key Actionable Insights**: There are significant missing values in the dataset.
+This requries a careful, feature-by-feature plan to guess/impute missing values or some models (like XGBoost, LightGBM) can natively handle missing values without needing explicit imputation.

 **Check the Distribution and Boxplot of Target Variable (Premium Amount)**
 -